-To deploy your application on Google Kubernetes Engine or Google Compute Engine using containers, you need to package your application code into a Docker image.
+To deploy your application on Kubernetes Engine or Google Compute Engine using containers, you need to package your application code into a Docker image.
 This tutorial presents the steps to build a Docker image for your application.

 Before you begin